Introduction to Sentiment Analysis in Social Media

 In the business world, brands and their promoters are keen to know what others think of the company and the brand.
 It is achieved through sentiment analysis.

 Sentiment analysis has become automated thanks to the enormity of the task and the new tools that have emerged to make it easier.

 Long ago, it wasn’t easy to measure sentiments about the company but now feedback is quite instantaneous thanks to the wide reach of sentiment analysis in social media- it includes customer voices, opinions, product reviews, news, and analysis.

-Sentiment analysis in social media it has usually done on the basis of references to the company or brand in the web, print, electronic media and in the news.
-Sentiment analysis in social media not only helps companies/marketers understand what others are thinking about their but it also help in analyzing such data and taking remedial action is required on its basis.
+Sentiment analysis in social media it has usually done on the basis of references to the company or brand in the web, print, electronic media, and in the news.
+Sentiment analysis in social media not only helps companies/marketers understand what others are thinking about them but it also helps in analyzing such data and taking remedial action is required on its basis.
 It is also used to monitor content (Inbound marketing) initiatives and how it is impacting perception about the company.

 Here are 8 strategies to make the best use of sentiment analysis in social analysis and how best to utilize the tools available for it.

 1. Make your sentiment analysis in social media as possible

 Sentiment analysis would become meaningful only when it is done on a comprehensive scale.
 It should cover social media, your own CRM data (Customer Relationship Management), websites, news, blogs and so on.
 This is possible with various tools available which are either subscription-driven or free.

 The analysis should be done across Twitter, Facebook, Pinterest, Google+., Quora, LinkedIn, YouTube, Slideshare, Instagram, and LinkedIn.
 There should be a proper mechanism for pre-campaign and post-campaign evaluation to see how much impact the campaign has made on consumer sentiments towards the brand.
 There are a variety of tools available to do the job.